-- 7.2.1 India has 7,517 kms of coast line, 13 major ports and 187 minor ports operated by states and private sector.
-Against a total traffic of 930 million tonnes during 2011-12, 560 million tonnes was the traffic handled at 13 major ports.
+7.2.1 India has 7,517 kms of coast line, 12 major

+ports and about 200 minor ports operated by states and private sector.
+Against a total traffic of 912 million tonnes during 2011-12, 560 million tonnes was the traffic handled at 13 major ports.
 Even though, the port handling capacity has witnessed a marked improvement in the last few years, the demand for cargo handling at the ports is increasing rapidly, thus resulting in port congestion.
-This leads to preberthing delays and longer ship turnaround time.
-Several major ports lack sufficient draft for large vessels, which results in cargo being shifted to smaller vessels, which increases the cost of shipment. - 7.2.2 Indian ports, which handle 90% of the country's foreign trade, require substantial physical modernisation and also better handling of administrative problems.
-Although, over a period of time, average ship turnaround time has reduced and was 3.85 days in 2011, it still continues to be high as compared to the modern international ports where it is only 10 hours. - 7.2.3 In 2006, under the aegis of the Ministry of Shipping, it was decided that all the 13 major ports would prepare a seven-year plan for expansion and modernisation based on the PPP model.
+This leads to pre-berthing delays and longer ship turnaround time.
+Several major ports lack sufficient draft for large vessels, which results in cargo being shifted to smaller vessels, which increases the cost of shipment.

+- 7.2.2 Indian ports, which handle 90% of the country's foreign trade, require substantial physical modernisation and also better handling of administrative problems.
+Although, over a period of time, average ship turnaround time has reduced and was 4.47 days in 2011-12 (Ministry of Shipping), it still continues to be high as compared to the modern international ports (about 10 hours). - 7.2.3 In 2006, under the aegis of the Ministry of Shipping, it was decided that all the 13 major ports would prepare a seven-year plan for expansion and modernisation based on the PPP model.
 A number of new ports have been constructed on the PPP model and existing port handling facilities have been improved.
-This has been instrumental in redefining the role of ports from mere trade gateways to an integral part of the global and logistic chain. - 7.2.4 In March 2010, the government decided to invest ₹ 2.77 lakh crores to increase the capacity of ports from 617 million tonne per annum to 5,000 million tonne per annum by 2020.
-Already, 276 projects are under execution under the National Maritime Development Project under the PPP model with an investment of ₹1.39 lakh crores. - 7.2.5 As a result, the productivity of the ports in terms of average ship turnaround has reduced and average ship berth output has increased considerably, even though it is still far below the productivity of modern international ports.
+This has been instrumental in redefining the role of ports from mere trade gateways to an integral part of the global and logistic chain. - 7.2.4 The Maritime Agenda 2010-2020 of the Ministry of Shipping has set a target of 3,130 million tonne per annum port capacity for the year 2020.
+The objective is to both create capacity and also augment port performance by reducing transaction costs, to make Indian ports globally competitive.
+The proposed investment in major and nonmajor ports by 2020 is expected to be around ₹ 2.96 lakh crore (US\$ 59 billion), with most of the investment coming from the private sector under the PPP model.
+Already several projects are under execution under the National Maritime Development Project. - 7.2.5 As a result, the productivity of the ports, in terms of average ship turnaround, has reduced and average ship berth output has increased considerably, even though it is still far below the productivity of modern international ports.

 - 7.2.6 All these initiatives have improved the situation to some extent.
-However, even at most of the major ports, which have been modernised, congestion, particularly at the Chennai port continues to be there from time to time and exporters have to pay congestion charges and also have to shift the cargo to other ports for their timely shipment.
+However, even at most of the major ports which have been modernised, congestion, particularly at the Chennai port continues to be there from time to time and exporters have to pay congestion charges and also have to shift the cargo to other ports for their timely shipment.
 Road connectivity to the ports is still a problem, which needs to be improved. - a.
-The exporters should not be charged congestion charges which they have to pay for no fault of theirs.

-- b.
-The two-lane approach road to the ports should be converted to four lanes for smoother flow of traffic. - c.
+The exporters should not be charged congestion charges which they have to pay for no fault of theirs. - b.
+The two-lane approach road to the ports should be invariably converted to four lanes for smoother flow of traffic. - c.
 Container handling facilities at the ports should be further augmented to avoid congestion at ports. - d.
-Railway connectivity to ports must be improved
+Railway connectivity to ports should be improved